 The remaining component of the scheme for reducing poaching is proving more troublesome to put into practice.
 Hiring rangers – and generally throwing money at the problem – doesn’t solve the issue, according to Kenyan scientist and conservationist, Richard Leakey.
 The problem is pay.
 Rangers in East Africa typically earn $500 per month.
 By contrast, if they sell ten elephant tusks, they’ll bring in approximately $10,000.
 Pitting rangers against poachers fronting for bosses with deep pockets often merely ends with the poachers buying off the rangers, who then compound the problem.

 Not convinced yet?
-For startling wildlife and conservation statistics, check out this Chicago Tribune article.
+For startling wildlife and conservation statistics, check out these poaching facts.
 Check out “What Is Green Criminology?” to learn more about the marriage between environmental issues and crime-solving practices.
 And, finally, visit WSU.edu for an informative article about conservation criminology.
 It’s a fascinating and increasingly vital topic.
 Those with a passion for both animal conservation and criminology will find it a worthy career path.
 It’s quite a satisfying idea, to turn the tables on poachers by applying criminology to interrupt their illicit activities.
 And what a great contribution, to help stop the death and destruction of wildlife poaching!